jrief/django-formset/docs/source/fieldsets.rst

 .. note:: Bootstrap hides the border of fieldsets.
 Therefore in this example, we added a default
 	renderer, to set the proper CSS classes for the given fieldset.

-The interesting part of this collection is that we can hide the fieldset by clicking on the checkbox named "I'm not a customer".
-This means that by using conditionals, we can dynamically adjust the visibility of a complete form.
+The interesting part of this collection is that we can hide the entire fieldset by clicking on the checkbox named "I'm not a customer".
+This means that by using conditionals, we can dynamically adjust the visibility of a complete fieldset.
+In this example we add ``hide_condition = 'register.no_customer'`` to the class ``CustomerForm``.
+Whenever someone clicks onto that checkbox, the whole upper fieldset is hidden.

 Remember to make the fields in the fieldset optional.
 Otherwise if the fieldset is hidden, the form submission will fail without being able to give feedback which fields are missing.
 If you need a